raza2004/mr-scrapper-task/README.md

-# mr-scrapper-task

-Below is a professional `README.md` file for your project.
-It provides clear instructions on how to set up and run the application, including installing dependencies and starting the server.

----

 # eBay Product Scraper

 This Node.js application scrapes product listings from eBay, extracts details such as product name, price, and description, and displays them in a simple UI.
 The scraped data is saved in a JSON file (`products.json`) and served via an HTTP server.